eff3ct0/teckel/README.md

 ### As Dependency

-Teckel can be integrated with Apache Spark easily.
-To do this, you need to add either the Teckel CLI or Teckel Api as a dependency in your project.
+Teckel can be integrated with Apache Spark easily just adding either the Teckel CLI or Teckel Api as a dependency in your project.

 #### SBT